-A full-flight simulator will not be available until June.
-The simulator will be temporarily installed at the manufacturer, Thales, in France, where it can be used by both Superjet International training facilities in Moscow and Venice.
+A full-flight simulator (FFS) will not be available until June.
+The FFS will be temporarily installed at the manufacturer, Thales, in France, where it can be utilised by both Superjet International training facilities in Moscow and Venice.

-However, once a second simulator has become available, which is planned for 2012, the two devices will be permanently transferred to the two campuses in Russia and Italy, says Superjet.
+However, once a second FSS has become available, which is planned for 2012, the two devices will be permanently transferred to the two campuses in Russia and Italy, according to Superjet.

 Earlier this month, 12 maintenance staff members started a 27-day type rating programme at Aeroflot's training centre at Moscow's Sheremetyevo airport to support the aircraft on the ground.

 Source: Air Transport Intelligence news